 - Press Enter to apply the selected color to the cell or range of cells

 This way is an excellent alternative to the Alt, H, H fill color shortcut.
 We recommend you place the most frequently used commands in the QAT.
-It is not necessary to switch between Excel tabs to reach the fill color command.
+Switching between Excel tabs is unnecessary to reach the fill color command.

 Repeat the last action using F4 Key or Alt+Enter